ggatward/GG_Kickstart/README.md

 ## Foreman Configuration
 The file structure used in this Kickstart tree allows for importing into Foreman/Satellite using the TemplateSync plugin (Foreman 1.15 / Satellite 6.3).
 The plugin can append a prefix to the name of all erb files, however for this kickstart I am NOT making use of this.
 The artifacts in the repository have unique names for my installation and use 'GG' as their prefix - if changing this string you will need to find/replace all instances within all of the erb files within this project.

+Please refer to the Foreman/Satellite installation manuals to install the template plugin.

-The following 'hammer' commands can be used to configure the TemplateSync plugin:
+Once installed and enabled, the following 'hammer' commands can be used to configure the TemplateSync plugin:
 ```
 hammer settings set --name template_sync_repo --value 'https://github.com/ggatward/GG_Kickstart.git'
 hammer settings set --name template_sync_branch --value 'development'